hashicorp/vault/website/source/guides/operations/seal-wrap.html.md

 ### <a name="step2"></a>Step 2: Enable Seal Wrap

--> **NOTE:** Seal wrap can be enabled with KMS which is supported by _Vault Enterprise Pro_.
-For FIPS 140-2 compliance, seal wrap requires FIPS 140-2 Certified HSM which is supported by _Vault Enterprise Premium_.
-To learn more about the KMS integration, read [Vault Auto-unseal using AW Key Management Service](/guides/operations/autounseal-aws-kms.html) guide.
+-> **NOTE:** For FIPS 140-2 compliance, seal wrap requires FIPS 140-2 Certified HSM which is supported by _Vault Enterprise Premium_.

+For some values, seal wrapping is **always enabled** including the recovery key, any stored key shares, the master key, the keyring, and more.
+When working with the key/value secret engine, you can enable seal wrap to wrap all data.

 ### CLI command